Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Can I thank some people?

-I'd love it if you did
+I'd love it if you did.

-I would love to thank
+I would love to thank from Deep Within the Fortress of the Moles.

-Location unknown
+Location Unknown.

-That is right up there
+That is right up there with best names ever.

 I'm obsessed with that.

-Dora, already good.
+Dora already good.

 Buckle.